 What we are doing

 BSCB agreed a three year neglect strategy in September 2019.
 This includes objectives to improve the identification of and response to neglect, together with multi-agency information sharing and work to address neglect.
-Neglect has been a long standing priority for Blackpool Safeguarding Children Board.
+Neglect has been a long standing priority in Blackpool.
 We are working with the NSPCC to introduce a bespoke suite of neglect evaluation tools that will allow professionals throughout Blackpool to consistently identify and address neglect.
 The suite of tools allow professionals to select the most appropriate tool to meet the needs of the child and family.
 The suite of tools includes a number of publicly available tools, for which links are provided below, and the Graded Care Profile 2, which is available to all practitioners who complete the training.

 We have a range of neglect training available for professionals who work with children, including training on use of the bespoke tool.